 This means that it gives you the help you need to fight against illnesses and other similar conditions.
 As a result, this type of herb helps keep your body in its best shape.

-Apart from bearing antioxidant properties, this spice is also recognized for its ability to improve the appetite.
-It also regulates blood sugar level.
+Apart from bearing antioxidant properties, this spice is also recognized for its ability to improve appetite.
+It also regulates blood sugar levels.

 Due to its antiseptic properties, this herb can help alleviate tooth pain, as well as aid in better sleeping patterns.